Svenevik

-Svenevik is a village in Lyngdal municipality in Agder county, Norway.
+Svenevik is a village in Lyngdal Municipality in Agder county, Norway.
 The village is located along the Rosfjorden, about 3 km south of the town of Lyngdal.
-The small village of Skomrak is located about 2 km straight east across the fjord.
-The 0.28 km2 village has a population (2015) of 321, giving the village a population density of 1146 PD/km2.
+The small village of Skomrag is located about 2 km straight east across the fjord.

+The 0.3 km2 village has a population (2025) of 320 and a population density of 1067 PD/km2.